-In this section, I’ll show you where you can place keywords to show Youtube that your video is relevant to the search term you’re looking for.
+In this section, I’ll show you where you can place keywords to show YouTube that your video is relevant to the search term you’re looking for.

 Title – You should always try to place your target keyword in the title of your video.
-Also, you should try to use the keyword as it’s.
+Also, you should try to use the keyword as it is.
 If the keyword is “How to clean a wooden floor,” your video title should contain that exact keyword.
 For example, “How to clean a wooden floor (the easy way).”
 You can add more words to your title to convey benefits or emotions by putting them in brackets after the keyword.

 Remember that the title is important to generate clicks.
-So it needs to be optimized for both humans and the Youtube algorithm.
-It’s a difficult balancing act, but, with practice, you’ll create titles that inform YouTube about your video’s relevance and attract clicks.
+So it needs to be optimized for both humans and the YouTube algorithm.
+It’s a difficult balancing act, but with practice, you’ll create titles that inform YouTube about your video’s relevance and attract clicks.

 Thumbnail – The thumbnail is incredibly important in attracting viewer clicks, so optimize it for humans first.
-However, Youtube can also read the text in your thumbnail to determine its relevance for keyword searches.
+However, YouTube can also read the text in your thumbnail to determine its relevance for keyword searches.
 So be sure to include a variation of the search term in the thumbnail’s text.
 For example, “Wood floors: how to clean them easily.”